-Since 2009, EDF has been working on the ground with our partner, the Fair Climate Network (FCN), one of the largest networks of NGOs in India, to facilitate low-carbon rural development, educate business and political leaders, and engage local communities.
+Since 2009, EDF has been working on the ground with our partner, the Fair Climate Network one of the largest networks of nongovernmental organizations in India, to facilitate low-carbon rural development, educate business and political leaders, and engage local communities.

 Together, we are working to move India toward a sustainable development pathway while alleviating poverty, minimizing greenhouse gas emissions, and delivering social, health and environmental gains.

 Low-carbon Rural Development

 - 2/3 of Indians live in rural areas on small farms with little or no access to electricity.2

 The impacts of climate change – such as drought and pollution – have the potential to devastate lands that these rural farmers rely on for their livelihoods.